rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

 **Example**

-Let’s assume that you have a 4 D14v2s nodes in the cluster and you are trying to transfer 10TB of data from 10 different folders.
-Each of the folders contain varying amounts of data and the file sizes within each folder are different.
+Let’s assume that you have a 4 D14v2s nodes in the cluster and you are trying to transfer 10 TB of data from 10 different folders.
+Each of the folders contains varying amounts of data and the file sizes within each folder are different.

-* Total YARN memory - From the Ambari portal you determine that the YARN memory is 96GB for a D14 node.
-So, total YARN memory for 4 node cluster is:
+* Total YARN memory - From the Ambari portal you determine that the YARN memory is 96 GB for a D14 node.
+So, total YARN memory for four node cluster is:

         YARN memory = 4 * 96GB = 384GB